How To Import A Single Post From Social

-- Content type: Posts with an image, posts with a link, or all types
+- Content type: Posts with an image, posts with a link, posts with a video, or all types

 How To Import & Share A Single Post

-1. Scroll down and locate the post you'd like to re-share and click the 'Share' button.
+1. Choose the post you'd like to re-share and click the "Share" button.

 3. After selecting the portion of the content you'd like to share, finish editing in the Post Editor.

-What happens if I try to import a post that is too long for Twitter or LinkedIn?
+What happens if I try to import a post that is too long for LinkedIn?

 When importing, you will always have the chance to edit the post text before adding it to your Queue.

-If you are importing to a Twitter profile, we will check the post length (including any links and images), and warn you if the post exceeds Twitter’s 280-character limit or LinkedIn’s 1300 character limit.
+If you are importing to a LinkedIn profile, we will check the post length (including any links and images), and warn you if the post exceeds LinkedIn’s 1300 character limit.

 You can then edit the text so that it doesn’t exceed the character limit.